 Each country has its 'headline' ski race, which is a member of the international World Loppet series.
 These range in size themselves - with smaller ski nations typically having smaller fields - but are all run to a consistently high standard.

 Many of these races now offer summer running and mountain biking races, along the same scenic courses.
-NEW Russian entrant for 2013 - Demino Ski Marathon.

 The races of the World Loppet series are as follows -

 The main races are in bold .
 More information on the World Loppet organisation can be found via their website, www.worldloppet.com.

 Don't think, however, that the only big races are the World Loppet races.
 The biggest race of them all is the Skarvarennet in Geilo, Norway in April.
 Similarly, some of the large races in continental Europe, such as the Italian La Sgambeda - held in Livigno in December - are bigger than some of the smaller World Loppet races.